-Next, we’re going to be discussing potential legal and proper neighbourhood etiquette when it comes to setting up a beekeeping business.
+Next, we’re going to be discussing potential legal and proper neighborhood etiquette when it comes to setting up a beekeeping business.
 It’s important to make sure that your local state/council is aware of your ambitions to start a bee farm business, as they may have specific requirements that you need to follow and abide by.
 Additionally, it’s only fair to inform your neighbors so that you can come to an agreement before-hand, to ensure they’re aware and stay safe.

 Next, on the list, we’ll be discussing the beekeeping equipment that you’ll need to ensure that your bee farm business runs smoothly whilst also making sure that you and your colleagues are practicing beekeeping in a safe environment.

-After that, we’ll be talking about the different types of beehives that exist and the potential advantages and disadvantages from an efficiency standpoint as well as from a spatial standpoint, after all, if you’re looking to produce a lot of honey for your business, you’re going to need more bees and more hives to do this, so having a strategy from the offset is an important aspect of starting your bee farm business successfully.
+After that, we’ll be talking about the different types of beehives that exist and the potential advantages and disadvantages from an efficiency standpoint as well as from a spatial standpoint, after all, if you’re looking to produce a lot of honey for your business, you’re going to need more bees and more hives to do this, so having a strategy from the offset is an important aspect of starting your beekeeping business successfully.

 Finally, we’ll be talking about getting the bees themselves.
 Now, there are several places in which you can get bees, so we’ll be discussing all of those options within this section.

 Ok, so let’s get to it, let’s answer the question on how to begin starting a bee farm?

 Learning about beekeeping